KazakovDenis/KazakovDenis.github.io/content/about.en.md

 I am very interested in high-load distributed systems.
 I believe that a long-living project requires good test coverage and possibly ugly but strict code style.
 And MVP is MVP.

+Love [open source](/projects/#-contributions-to-open-source) and well-expertised in Django, but I'd gladly change it for something else.

 I am self-taught and have no computer science education, but before entering IT, I had some [entrepreneurial and leadership experience](#before-it), so I am well aware of how to prioritize business requirements and perfectionism.